San José State University

 Per University Policy S16-9,relevant university policy concerning all courses, such as student responsibilities, academic integrity, accommodations, dropping and adding, consent for recording of class, etc. and available student services (e.g. learning assistance, counseling, and other resources) are listed on Syllabus Information web page.
 Make sure to visit this page to review and be aware of these university policies and resources.

 You must obtain the instructor’s permission to make any audio or video recordings in this class.
+Unless otherwise specified, course materials created by your instructor are copyrighted and cannot be redistributed.

 Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of 45 hours over the length of the course (normally three hours per unit per week) for instruction, preparation/studying, or course related activities, including but not limited to internships, labs, and clinical practica.
 Other course structures will have equivalent workload expectations as described in the syllabus.